Basic Application, July 21 – 23: Level I

 Tom Murray has been music director for many Broadway and West End musicals including the brand new “Anastasia.”
 He has also been music director for “Honeymoon In Vegas,” “The Bridges of Madison County,” “Nice Work If You Can Get It,” and the revivals of “A Little Night Music” and “Sunday In The Park With George” in New York and “A Little Night Music” (at the Chocolate Factory), “Parade” (Donmar Warehouse), and “Pacific Overtures” (Donmar) in London.
 He has conducted the premiers of “Anastasia,” “The Last Five Years” (New York, London), “The Glorious Ones” (Ahrens/Flaherty), “Loving Repeating” (Flaherty) and “Saturday Night” (USA), and has also been music director for “Parade” (US tour), “My Fair Lady” (McCarter), “Pacific Overtures” (Chicago Shakespeare), “Sweeney Todd,” “Passion,” and “Anyone Can Whistle” (Ravinia Festival, Chicago).
 He received his degrees at Northwestern University and is the recipient of four Joseph Jefferson Awards (Chicago) as well as The Garland Award (L.A.), the Barrymore (Philadelphia) and the Olivier Award in London for music-direction.
 Future projects include “The Connector” by Jason Robert Brown.

 Assistant Faculty, Leischen Moore, Davin Youngs, Amanda Chmela

 Tuition: $395.00/participant per level.

 Limited automatic payment installments are available.
 It is preferred that participants pay via credit or debit card through the online registration, however checks are accepted.
-Please call our office to arrange for this.
+Please email to arrange for this.